Discovery Phase: The Key to Success in Our Web Projects

-Starting the Discovery Process
+Starting the Discovery Phase

 Some people try to avoid discovery because it can be a messy process.
 You have to ask a lot of questions and think about a lot of scenarios.
 The answers aren’t always obvious.

-What To Ask During Your Discovery Process
+What To Ask During Your Discovery Phase